 I learned various energy healing methods and saw energy healers to help shift the energy blockages I had.
 Discovering more about my soul, the wounds I had been carrying, and confronting my suppressed feelings was a way for me to heal and move forward.

-Your feelings and emotions are a great access point to know YOU on a deeper level, helping us discover our deepest longings, wishes and inner fulfilments.
-They heal and lead to deep transformation and transcendence to our core selves.
+Feelings and emotions are a great access point to know one’s self on a deeper level.
+It helps us to discover our deepest longings, wishes and inner fulfilments, thus leading to a deep transformation and transcendence to our core selves.

 - Take some deep breaths and close your eyes.
 ‘Drop’ your attention into yourself, inside your body.
 How do you feel?
 Acknowledge it and say, “I accept how I feel”.